-Now we are going to discuss the third type of stochastic process that is a simple random walk.
+Now we are going to discuss the third type of stochastic process that is simple random walk.
 So how we can create the simple random walk let me explain.
-You have a probability space, from the given probability space, you define a sequence of random variable Xi's and those random variables are integer valued random variables.
-Each Xi's are integer valued random variable not only that all the Xi's are iid random variables also.

-All the Xi's are iid random variables and each one is integer valued discrete type random variable.
-As a special case, I can go for the random variable Xi takes a value 1 or -1 with the probability p and 1 - p.
-This is a special type of random walk in general I am going to define the, in general random walk also as a special case, I will go for the random variable Xi takes a value 1 with a probability p.
+You have a probability space.
+From the given probability space you define a sequence of random variable Xi's and those random variables are integer valued random variables.
+Each Xi's are integer valued random variable.
+Not only that all the Xi's are IID random variables and each one is a integer valued discrete type random variable.
+As a special case I can go for the random variable Xi takes a value 1 or minus 1 with the probability P and 1 minus P. This is a special type of random walk.
+In general I am going to define in general random walk also.
+As a special case I will go for the random variable Xi takes the value 1 with the probability P and Xi takes the value minus 1 with the probability 1 minus P where the P can take the value 0 to 1.

-And Xi takes a value -1 with the probability 1 - p, where the p can take the value 0 to 1.
-Now I am going to define the random variable Sn that is nothing but Sum of Xi's, sum of first n Xi's that is going to form the random variable Sn and the Stochastic process Sn or the Stochastic sequence Sn for different values of n this will form a simple random walk.
-The Sn is going to form a simple random walk, why it is simple?

-Because it is going to take an integer valued random variable and each values are going to take, each random variable is going to take the value 1 or -1, therefore this is going to be called as a simple random walk.
-In general, the k can take the any integers accordingly you will land up having a Sn's are going to be a random walk.

-And I am going to give the another special case, when p is equal to 1/2 that means each Xi random variable takes a value 1 with a probability 1/2 or -1 with a probability 1/2, then that random walk is going to be call it as a Symmetric random walk.
+Now I am going to define the random variable Sn that is nothing but sum of Xi's sum of first n Xi's that is going to format the random variable Sn and the stochastic process Sn or the stochastic sequence Sn for different values of n this will form a simple random walk.
+The Sn is going to form a simple random walk.
+Why it is simple because it is going to take integer valued random variable and each values are going to take - each random variable is going to take the value 1 or minus 1 therefore this is going to be call it as a simple random walk.
+In general the k can take the any integers accordingly you'll end up having Sns are going to be a random walk and I am going to give another special case when P is equal to half that means each Xi random variable takes a value 1 with the probability half or minus 1 with the probability half then that random walk is going to be called as a symmetric random walk.
 Why it is symmetric?
-Because with the probability 1/2, it takes a forward one step or with the probability 1/2 it takes a backward one step.

-Therefore, that type of a random walk is called symmetric random walk.
-In general, if we take a value 1 or -1 then it is called a simple random walk.
-If k can take any integers, then it is going to be call it as a generalized random walk.
+Because with the probability half it takes a forward one step or with the probability half it takes a backward one step therefore that type of a random walk is called a symmetric random walk.
+In general if it takes a value 1 or minus 1 then it is called a simple random walk if k can take any integers then it is going to be call it as a generalized random walk.

-Two persons cain besing serve

-A Bil B-1

-B

-$$X{1,1}::...$$

-amout of person A

-$X{1,1}::...$ amout of person A

-$eornings at the ith

-$eornings at the ith$

-$S{n}:= \sum{i=1}^{n} X{i}$

-$\int S{n}, n::... \int S{n} W$$

-So this random walk can be created in a simple example of two persons coin tossing game also, this simple random walk can be explained by the example two persons coin tossing example in which you have a person A and B, if at the end of the coin tossing, if he is going to head then he is going to win Rs.1 or if at the end of the nth coin tossing, if it is going to get the tail then he is going to be lose in this game.
-If A wins, then B gives Rs.1 to A and if A loses, then A gives Rs.1 to B.
+So this random walk can be created in a simple example of two persons coin tossing game also.
+This simple random walk can be explained by the example 2 persons coin tossing example in which you have a person A and B. if at the end of the coin tossing if A is going to head then he is going to win rupees 1 or if A is - at the end of the nth coin tossing if it is going to get the tail then he is going to be loose.
+In this game if A wins then B gives rupees 1 to A and if A loses then A gives rupees 1 to B.